-The South African Constitution enshrines the right of everyone to have access to adequate housing and makes it incumbent upon Government to take reasonable measures to achieve this.
+The South African Constitution enshrines the right of everyone to have access to adequate housing and makes it incumbent upon government to take reasonable measures to achieve this.

-Among Government's many programmes, FLISP is specifically intended for the market segment whose income is inadequate to qualify for a home loan, but exceeds the maximum limit applicable to access Government's "free basic house" subsidy scheme.
-This market segment, generally known as the "affordable/gap" market, earns between R3 501 and R15 000 per month.
+Amongst the many programmes, FLISP is specifically intended for the market segment whose income is inadequate to qualify for a home loan, but exceeds the maximum limit applicable to access government's 'free basic house' subsidy scheme.
+This market segment, generally known as the 'affordable/gap' market, earns between R3 501 and R15 000 per month.

 Households in this segment, if buying a home for the first time, may apply for a FLISP subsidy.
 The subsidy attaches to the beneficiary and not to the property.
-This is used to decrease the mortgage bond and applies only to people who have never been assisted by Government.
+This is used to decrease the mortgage bond and applies only to people who have never been assisted by government.
 It is disbursed as a once-off subsidy.